Mathlete-101/mp2/README.md

 #moonpie-osamu
-How to install the librealsense ros: follow the instructions on the github, but do two other things
+How to install the librealsense ros: follow the instructions on the github, but between part 2 of the instructions and part 3 of the isntructions, do these unlisted steps which fix various errors
-1. pip install colcon-common-extensions
+1. ```pip install colcon-common-extensions```
-2. pip install empy==3.3.4
+2. ```pip install empy==3.3.4```
+3. ```choco install boost-msvc-14.1```
+4. manually install vision\_opencv.
+It's a submodule of this repo, you should be able to colcon build it, then call install/setup.cmd.
+Make sure to switch to the humble branch with ```git switch humble```

 #ardu
 This directory is the arduino project for the arduino connected to "Lari".
-The two should bnnected via usb
+The two should be connected via usb